 From Progressive to Bipartisan

 With an actor friend based in New York City, he launched an online T-shirt business, the Progressive T-shirt Co., in 2019.
 The two shared a fashion sense.
 Frye, a “T-shirt and jeans guy,” prefers screen-printed, nothing flashy, “more of a subtle pocket.”
-Although he doesn’t typically go for words on tees, he’ll break out “Dear 2020” when the news stresses him out.
-His tagline suits 6-foot distancing: “Let the tee do the talking.”
+Although he doesn’t typically go for message tees, he’ll break out “Dear 2020” when the news stresses him out.
+His personal motto for designing shirts happens to suit 6-foot distancing: “Let the tee do the talking.”

-And Frye has a lot to express.
+And Frye has a lot he wants to talk about.
 Not all of his shirts shout, “UNITE.”
-Some are sly and risqué: cartoon cats and roosters.
-Another dishes scorn: “You Are No Christian Supporting That Hate.”
+Some shirts boast sly and risqué visual puns: strategically placed cartoon cats and roosters.
+Another dishes cultural and vaguely political scorn: “You Are No Christian Supporting That Hate.”
 The latter got a “prickly” reception when Frye wore it to a family function in 2017.
 The hurt feelings spurred him to make “Dear 2020” in an act of sartorial atonement.
-The name Progressive T-shirt Co. sounded too partisan for the project, so he’s carrying the line on his personal website.
+The name Progressive T-shirt Co. sounded too partisan for the project, so he’s carrying the line on his personal website instead.

 “Some family members, who I know are super Republican, are like, ‘This is a great message, and a great shirt, and we need this,’” he says, of “Dear 2020.”